mopidy/mopidy/docs/debian.rst

   You can do all your changes in this file.

-- Mopidy extensions installed from Debian packages will sometimes install additional configuration files in :file:`/etc/mopidy/extensions.d/`.
+- Mopidy extensions installed from Debian packages will sometimes install additional configuration files in :file:`/usr/share/mopidy/conf.d/`.
 These files just provide different defaults for the extension when run as a system service.
-You can override anything from :file:`/etc/mopidy/extensions.d/` in the :file:`/etc/mopidy/mopidy.conf` configuration file.
+You can override anything from :file:`/usr/share/mopidy/conf.d/` in the :file:`/etc/mopidy/mopidy.conf` configuration file.

+  Previously, the extension's default config was installed in :file:`/etc/mopidy/extensions.d/`.
+This was removed with the Debian package mopidy 0.19.4-3.
+If you have modified any files in :file:`/etc/mopidy/extensions.d/`, you should redo your modifications in :file:`/etc/mopidy/mopidy.conf` and delete the :etc:`/etc/mopidy/extensions.d/` directory.

 - The init script runs Mopidy as the ``mopidy`` user.
 The ``mopidy`` user will need read access to any local music you want Mopidy to play.